 Key rules.
 The Court cited to an Indiana Supreme Court case for the five elements of promissory estoppel: “1) a promise by the promissor [here, Lender]; 2) that was made with the expectation that the promisee [here, Defendants] would rely on it; 3) and induces reasonable reliance by the promisee [Defendants]; 4) of a definite and substantial nature; 5) in a way where injustice can be avoided only be enforcement of the promise.”

 Holding.
 The Court granted Lender’s motion summary judgment.
 The Defendants have appealed the decision to the 7th Circuit Court of Appeals.
 I will follow-up as warranted.

 The Court reasoned that the balance statement simply did not create a promise to reinstate the loan and waive prior defaults.
 “Without a promise, promissory estoppel fails from the start.”
 Moreover, there was no evidence that Lender sent the balance statement with the expectation that Defendants would rely on it as they did.
 For good measure, the Court also noted that the Defendants did not meet the payment deadline in the balance statement anyway.

 - Email Evidence Of Alleged Loan Modification And Promissory Estoppel Defeats Auto Dealer Lender’s Summary Judgment Motion

-I represent lenders, as well as their mortgage loan servicers, in connection with contested mortgage foreclosures and related litigation.
+I represent parties involved in disputes arising out of loans that are in default.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected].
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.